survivejs/webpack-book/manuscript/styling/01_loading.md

 See [the usage documentation](http://cssnext.io/usage/) for available options.

-T> Note that cssnext includes autoprefixer!
+T> cssnext includes autoprefixer!
 You don't have to configure autoprefixing separately for it to work in this case.

 ## Understanding Lookups